spring1843/go-dsa/README.md

 * Copy the contents of each `*_test.go` file into [Go Playground](https://go.dev/play/).
 * Change the first line from `package SOME_PACKAGE_NAME` to `package main`.
 * Look at the sample input in the `*_test.go` file.
-* Create a solution function by looking at the function signature in the test file
+* Create a solution function by looking at the function signature in the test file.
 * Implement your own solution.
 * Review the provided solution and compare it to your own.

 ## 📋 Outline

-For each topic, we strive to provide a comprehensive README.md file and at least 5 solved problems.
-Each README.md will contain:
+For each topic, we strive to provide a comprehensive README.md file and at least five solved problems.
+Each README.md will contain the following:

-* 💡 **Implementation**: Detailed explanation on how the data structure or algorithm can be implemented, including code examples in Go.
+* 💡 **Implementation**: Detailed explanation of how the data structure or algorithm can be implemented, including code examples in Go.
 * 📊 **Complexity**: Analysis of the time and space complexity of the data structure or algorithm.
 * 🎯 **Application**: Discussion of problems that are commonly solved using the data structure or algorithm.
-* 📝 **Rehearsal**: Practice problems with links to tests that provide 100% coverage, and example inputs and outputs.
+* 📝 **Rehearsal**: Practice problems with links to tests that provide 100% coverage and example inputs and outputs.